fluxninja/aperture/docs/content/get-started/setting-up-application/service-mesh-and-gateways.md

 ```

 One of the most common and easy ways to integrate Aperture into your application
-is to use a service mesh or API gateways.
+is to use a service mesh or API gateway.
 Aperture supports Envoy, Istio, Nginx
 Gateway, and Kong Gateway.

 <!-- vale off -->